 Aspirin or aspirin substitutes, such as ibuprofen and acetaminophen, can relieve headache.
 Remember: Never give aspirin to anyone 18 years old or younger because of the risk of developing Reye syndrome.
 Use pain medicines only when needed.
 Certain prescription medicines, if taken too often, can lead to rebound headaches.
 Check with your healthcare provider or pharmacist about your medicines.

 Keeping a headache diary can help you and your healthcare provider identify what's causing your headaches:

 Note when each headache happens.

-Identify your activities and the foods you've eaten 6–8 hours before the headache began.
+Identify your activities and the foods you've eaten 6 to 8 hours before the headache began.